the1andoni/the1andoni/README.md

 - **[Mailcow Backup Script V2](https://github.com/The1AndOni/Mailcow-BackupV2)**:
   A Bash script for automated Mailcow backups with WebDAV/FTP support.
 - **[CodeGuardian](https://github.com/the1andoni/CodeGuardian)**:
-  CodeGuardian is a bot for GitHub with Discord Integration
+  CodeGuardian is a bot for GitHub with Discord Integration.

 ---